bobbyhadz/config/vscode/README.md

 - [**CloudFormation**](https://marketplace.visualstudio.com/items?itemName=aws-scripting-guy.cform) provides autocompletion for AWS Cloudformation.
 - [**Visual Studio Intellicode**](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) shows recommended completion items for your code context at the top of the completions list.
 - [**Github Pull Requests**](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) allows you to review and manage GitHub pull requests.
-- [**OpenAPI-Designer**](https://marketplace.visualstudio.com/items?itemName=philosowaffle.openapi-designer) allows you to preview openapi schema files within VSCODE.
+- [**OpenAPI-Designer**](https://marketplace.visualstudio.com/items?itemName=philosowaffle.openapi-designer) allows you to preview openapi schema files within VSCODE or in the browser.
 - [**VIM**](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) provides vim emulation for VSCODE.
 - [**Settings Sync**](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension syncs settings file, keybindings file, launch file, snippets folder, vscode extensions & extension configuration, workspaces folder.
 This extension saves the the beforementioned config into a gist [**gist**](https://gist.github.com/), so any time you need to save your settings into a new revision of the gist you just use **CTRL + Shift + P** and type **Sync: Update/Upload Settings**.
 In order to download your last revision of the gist you again use **CTRL + Shift + P** and type **Sync: Download Settings**.
 If the extension gets bugged you can reset the extension settings, just press **CTRL + Shift + P** and type **Sync: Reset Extension Settings**.